connexcs/docs/docs/customer-ratecard.md

 **Bulk Edit**: Edit multiple cards at a time for some Properties settings.

-* **Delete**: Delete a customer rate card by selecting its name from the list and then clicking the trash bin icon.
+**Delete**: Delete a customer rate card by selecting its name from the list and then clicking the trash bin icon.

 ## Add new Customer Rate Card
-Once created, new **Customer Rate Cards** there are several options to complete the card.
+Once created, there are several options to complete the card.

 1. Click the **`+`** button.
 3. Complete desired fields.
 (For details, see [Customer Rate Card Settings](https://docs.connexcs.com/customer-ratecard/#customer-rate-card-settings) below.)